groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/_index.en.md

       GroupDocs.Signature for Java is compatible with all Java versions and supports popular operating systems (Windows, Linux, MacOS) that are capable to run Java runtime
     tabs:
       enable: true

       ## TAB ONE ##
       tab_one:
         description: |
-          Following is an overview of GroupDocs.Signature for Java:
+          That is an overview of GroupDocs.Signature faetures for Java:

         right:
           enable: true
           icon: "fab fa-html5"